m-sjollema/languageandainli/README.md

 # Introduction
 This is the github page for a project in the course Language and Artificial Intelligence from the Research Master Linguistics at Utrecht University.
 The project analysed whether an LLM is able to reproduce human judgements of inferences.
-The project was done by Naomi Oppeneer and Maike Sjollema.
+The authors are Naomi Oppeneer and Maike Sjollema.
 #

 # Contents